Bachelor of Science (BS) in Computer Engineering

 Chair and Professor, Computer Science

 Dr. Robert Steele serves as Chair and Professor of the Computer Science Department.
 He holds a Ph.D. in Computer Science, has authored more than 140 peer-reviewed publications, and his work has been patented and successfully commercialized.
 He also has extensive administrative experience in large, complex and leading institutions nationally and internationally and at all levels of program leadership, curriculum development and teaching.Contact Dr. Robert J. Steele

 Dr. Chandra Bajracharya

-Chandra Bajracharya received the Ph.D. degree in electrical and computer engineering from Old Dominion University, USA, in 2014.
-She is a faculty member with the Department of Electrical Engineering, Capitol Technology University, USA.
+Chandra Bajracharya received the PhD degree in electrical and computer engineering from Old Dominion University, USA, in 2014.
+She is a faculty member within Capitol Tech's Department of Electrical Engineering.
 She was associated with the Frank Reidy Research Center for Bioelectrics and worked on several projects funded by U.S. Air Force and National Institute of Health.
 Her research interests include wireless networking, cyber-physical systems, power electronics, alternative energy, communication systems, numerical electromagnetics, UWB antenna design, and signal and image processing.